Foreign relations of Paraguay

 Paraguayan foreign policy has concentrated on maintaining good relations with its neighbors, and it has been an active proponent of regional co-operation.
-It is a member of the United Nations and has served one term in the UN Security Council in 1967-1969.
+It is a member of the United Nations and has served one term in the UN Security Council in 1967–1969.
 It maintains membership in several international financial institutions, including the World Bank, the Inter-American Development Bank, and the International Monetary Fund.
 It also belongs to the Organization of American States, the Latin American Integration Association (ALADI), the Rio Group, INTERPOL, MERCOSUR (the Southern Cone Common Market) and UNASUR.

 At the political level, diplomatic affairs and international relations of Paraguay are officially handled by the Ministry of Foreign Relations, which answers to the executive branch of the government.
 Minister of Foreign Relations 2018 -2019 was Luis Alberto Castiglioni.

 Unlike any other country in South America, Paraguay recognizes the Republic of China instead of the People's Republic of China.
 Paraguay presently is the largest country maintaining official diplomatic relations with the Republic of China.

+Diplomatic relations

+List of countries which Paraguay maintains diplomatic relations with: